 My overall assumption is that there will be some changes in the way companies are approaching key stakeholders (with the shift to telemedicine and online activities) but the whole setup and budgeting possibilities will not be affected or will be restored.

-What advice would you give to organisations who have paused their product launches because of COVID-19?
+What advice would you give to organizations who have paused their product launches because of COVID-19?
 Should they go ahead or not and why?

 In my mind, the go-to-market strategy should not be based on the COVID-19 situation but only on a general business and clinical rationale for the specific country.